mmickee1/VirtualFoodAssist/README.md

 **Getting started**

-For this project we used [Android Studio](https://developer.android.com/studio/ "Android Studio") and Kotlin language.
+For this project we used [Android Studio](https://developer.android.com/studio/ "Android Studio") and [Kotlin](https://kotlinlang.org/ "Kotlin") language.

+Requirements for this app is an Android device which has API level 24 or higher which is Android version (Nougat) 7.0 - 7.1.2 or newer.

 In MainActivity has methods that call other classes